-All incidents (where risks have materialised) will be reported promptly to the relevant EMT member and reflected in the next Monthly CABI Corporate Report.
-Specifically any incidents related to staff health and safety will be raised and discussed at every meeting of EMT.
+All incidents (where risks have materialised) will be reported promptly to the relevant EMT member.
+Specifically, incidents related to fraud, bribery, conflicts of interest, safeguarding, staff security, health and safety will be raised and discussed at every meeting of EMT.